 Exports a recipe, then creates a package from local source and build folders.

-The package is created by calling the package() method applied to the local folders '-source-folder' and '-build-folder' It's created in the local cache for the specified 'reference' and for the specified '-settings', '-options' and or '-profile'.
+If '-package-folder' is provided it will copy the files from there, otherwise it will execute package() method over '-source-folder' and '-build-folder' to create the binary package.